 Bowes Railway, a scheduled monument, is the only cable hauled railway still in operation in the UK.
 It was opened in 1826 and laid out by George Stephenson to serve Springwell Colliery.
 The Wagon Shop was originally built as a massive coal bunker and then converted into a wagon repair shop in 1932 following the closure of the colliery.
 The museum is open to visitors and when possible the haulage is demonstrated in action.

-Site open April to September 2017, Tuesday to Saturday 9am- 4.30pm.
-Check website for details: http://www.bowesrailway.uk
+Site open 1st April to 30th September 2018, Friday to Sunday, 10am- 3pm.
+Check website for details of additional events: http://www.bowesrailway.uk

 - Open on Heritage Open Day